 as of the end of season 2, two of these are definitely on the ropes.

-Playful Hacker: The hacker in "Identity Crisis" steals money from her dad's company, making her come off as a Cracker initially, but she actually turns out to be a pretty decent person.
+Playful Hacker: The hacker in "Identity Crisis" steals money from her dad's company, making her come off as The Cracker initially, but she actually turns out to be a pretty decent person.
 She stole the money because she hoped it would get her Dad's attention.

 Poisonous Friend: Donna to Harvey, when he stubbornly refuses to testify against an old boss.
 She worked for him as well, and has no qualms turning over evidence of his illegal activities.